ozzann/client-server-app/README.md

     	{"id":24;"content":"Hello, Anna!"}

 where **id** field is the number of request, the **content** is just greeting.
-By default when a name is not defined it is the following: "Hello, world!".
+By default when a name is not defined the server responds with this content: "Hello, world!".

 ### Dockerfile

+The Dockerfile for the server app is quite simple.
+It's based on java-8 image.
+Then it just copies files of the app in a corresponding directory, exposes ports and runs the app with a single command.
+Here is a snippet demonstrating how it looks like put all together:

+		FROM java:8

+        COPY . /usr/src/server-app
+        WORKDIR /usr/src/server-app

+        EXPOSE 8080 8081

+        CMD java -jar hello-world-1.0.0.jar server config.yml